Edinburgh in 4 Days: everything you need to know

 - Where: The Princes Street Garden is located on Princess Street.

-- Do I need to make a reservation: No, you can arrive whenever you want and walk at your leisure.
+- Do I need to make a reservation: No, you can arrive whenever you want and walk around at your leisure.

 Climb the stairs of the Walter Scott Monument